Norway: Oil industry

 Norway is also the world's second-largest exporter of fish (in value, after China).
 Fish from fish farms and catch constitutes the second largest (behind oil/natural gas) export product measured in value.
 Norway is the world's largest producer of salmon, followed by Chile.

 Hydroelectric plants generate roughly 98–99% of Norway's electric power, more than any other country in the world.

 Norway contains significant mineral resources, and in 2013, its mineral production was valued at US$1.5 billion (Norwegian Geological Survey data).
 The most valuable minerals are calcium carbonate (limestone), building stone, nepheline syenite, olivine, iron, titanium, and nickel.

 In 2017, the Government Pension Fund controlled assets surpassed a value of US$1 trillion (equal to US$190,000 per capita), about 250% of Norway's 2017 GDP.
 It is the largest sovereign wealth fund in the world.
-The fund controls about 1.3% of all listed shares in Europe, and more than 1% of all the publicly traded shares in the world.
-The Norwegian Central Bank operates investment offices in London, New York, and Shanghai.
-Guidelines implemented in 2007 allow the fund to invest up to 60% of the capital in shares (maximum of 40% prior), while the rest may be placed in bonds and real-estate.
-As the stock markets tumbled in September 2008, the fund was able to buy more shares at low prices.
-In this way, the losses incurred by the market turmoil was recuperated by November 2009.

 Other nations with economies based on natural resources, such as Russia, are trying to learn from Norway by establishing similar funds.
 The investment choices of the Norwegian fund are directed by ethical guidelines; for example, the fund is not allowed to invest in companies that produce parts for nuclear weapons.
 Norway's highly transparent investment scheme is lauded by the international community.
-The future size of the fund is closely linked to the price of oil and to developments in international financial markets.